Fired Researcher Denies Blame For Disputed Data

 Appearing shaken by the damage done to his reputation as well as confused by what he characterizes as GSK’s decision to pin the blame on him, Zhang tells C&EN that his conscience is clear.
 “I do take responsibility for the paper; I was a corresponding author,” he says.
 “But I was not involved in the minute details.”

-Zhang says he was fired for “influencing the investigation,” but he denies doing so.
+Zhang says he was fired for “influencing [GSK’s] investigation,” but he denies doing so.
 According to Zhang, GSK officials told him not to contact certain people because they were being investigated.
 Zhang says he was unaware that the investigation concerned the paper and that he was also a target.
-So he disregarded the order and contacted the people as well as another manager in an effort to review all projects in that department.
+So he disregarded the order and contacted the people, as well as another manager, in an effort to review all projects in that department.
 “I was trying to explore what issues might have triggered this investigation,” he says.
 “This was a manager’s natural reaction.”

-The paper included a figure labeled as data on multiple sclerosis patients that was in fact data from healthy patients.
+The paper included a figure labeled as data from multiple sclerosis patients that were in fact data from healthy patients.
 The mislabeling of the data, Zhang says, was the result of a mix-up that neither he nor his coauthors noticed.
-The mislabeled figure was not the key part of the paper, he says: “The other five figures, which were about the animal models—they were the substance.”
+The mislabeled figure was not the key part of the paper, he says.
+“The other five figures, which were about the animal models, they were the substance.”

 No other multinational drug company has assigned the management of a whole disease area to China, Zhang says of his leadership of GSK’s neuroscience R&D efforts.
 Now, he worries that the research paper data controversy may adversely affect the development of world-class pharmaceutical R&D in China.